Found a Pet?

 Other Microchip Resources

-Found Animals Microchip Lookup - if there is a microchip number on a tag, or if you have the number from a microchip scan.
-The registry can help contact owners if a microchip is registered, or can provide contact information for the agency / clinic / rescue that implanted the microchip, which may have additional information.
+Petlink.net Microchip Search Tool- if there is a microchip number on a tag, or if you have the number from a microchip scan.
+The registry can help contact owners if a microchip is registered, or can provide contact information for the microchip registry that can notify the owner.
+There may also be information about the agency, clinic, or rescue that implanted the microchip, which may have additional information.

 AAHA Microchip Registry Search - While this service is not a microchip registry, it can refer you to the correct microchip registry to contact about a microchip number on a tag, or scanned number.